zaynabhammoud/TripleSec/README.md

 dependent on user defined risk-threshold and ratio of patients.

 The user defined risk-thresholds, pHigh and pLow, are given to the algorithm.
 They present the percentage of patients which are supposed to have a certain value >=x/ <=x to determin the cutoff values.

 ![alt text](https://github.com/zaynabhammoud/TripleSec/blob/KAP/img/principle.png "principle")

 This calculation is repeated for each biomarker given from the user, filtering out the patients which have been categorized into high or low risk.
 The reason the algorithm focuses on the indiscriminate category is to minimize this which each step and reducing the amount of patients, the algorithm categorizes as indiscriminate ("unknown risk").

 ![alt text](https://github.com/zaynabhammoud/TripleSec/blob/KAP/img/repeat.png "repeat")

-The algorithm is made up of three functions: CV.one.prune.tree, design.tree and predict.tree.
+The algorithm is made up of three functions: CV.one.prune.tree, design.tree and predictTree.
 The data, data parameters as well as the risk-threshold are given to CV.one.prune.tree.
 This function creates a table with all data and splits this in half, using the first half of the data to calculate the cutoff values, via design.tree and using the second half of the data to test the cutoff values via the function predict.tree.
-Once predict.tree has returned the predictions for the data given, CV.one.prune.tree returns a table with the predicted data to the user including a column for the prediction as well the accuracy and the effectiveness.
+Once predictTree has returned the predictions for the data given, CV.one.prune.tree returns a table with the predicted data to the user including a column for the prediction as well the accuracy and the effectiveness.